-ATM Machine Robbery is a convenient source of cash for the armed robber.
+ATM Machine Robbery is a convenient source of cash for an armed robber.

 - Most bank ATM robberies occur at night between 8 pm and midnight.